Fasciolopsiasis: Epidemiology

 F. buski is endemic in Asia including China, Taiwan, Southeast Asia, Indonesia, Malaysia, and India.
-It has an up to 60% prevalence in worst-affected communities in southern and eastern India and mainland China and has an estimated 10 million human infections.
+It has an up to 60% prevalence in worst-affected communities in southern and eastern India and mainland China and has caused an estimated 10 million human infections.
 Infections occur most often in school-aged children or in impoverished areas with a lack of proper sanitation systems.

 A study from 1950s found that F. buski was endemic in central Thailand, affecting about 2,936 people due to infected aquatic plants called water caltrops and the snail hosts which were associated with them.
 The infection, or the eggs which hatch in the aquatic environment, were correlated with the water pollution in different districts of Thailand such as Ayuthaya Province.
 The high incidence of infection was prevalent in females and children ages 10–14 years of age.